pfh/weitrix/README.md

 ## Weights

+A weight determines the importance of an observation.
+One way of thinking about a weight is that it is as if this one observation is actually an average over some number of real observations.
+For example if an observation is an average over some number of reads, the number of reads might be used as the weight.

+The choice of weight is somewhat arbitrary.
+You can use it simply to tell model fitting (such as that in `weitrix_components`) what to pay most attention to.
+It's better to pay more attention to more accurately measured observations.

+A weight of 0 indicates completely missing data.

-A weight is one over the variance of a measurement.
-(There may possibly be a further scaling factor.
-Weights produced by the weitrix package will aim for this to not be needed, so the weight is directly interpretable as a precision.)
+Weights can be calibrated so they are one over the variance of a measurement.
+This may be a necessary step, which in this package we will have happen after model fitting but before statistical testing.

-A weight of 0 indicates missing data.

 ## What is a weitrix?